awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: 32
 Default value on Linux: 0
 Default value on Windows: 0
-The amount of memory, in MiB, to remove from the pool that is allocated to your tasks\.
-This effectively reserves that memory for critical system processes including the Docker daemon and the Amazon ECS container agent\.
-For example, if you specify `ECS_RESERVED_MEMORY=256`, then the agent registers the total memory minus 256 MiB for that instance, and 256 MiB of the system memory cannot be allocated by Amazon ECS tasks\.
+Reduction, in MiB, of the memory capacity of the instance that is reported to Amazon ECS\.
+Amazon ECS uses this parameter when placing tasks on container instances\.
+This doesn't reserve memory usage on the instance\.
 For more information, see [Container Instance Memory Management](memory-management.md)\.

 `ECS_AVAILABLE_LOGGING_DRIVERS`
 Example values: `["awslogs","fluentd","gelf","json-file","journald","splunk","logentries","syslog"]`